icknOrg/COINS_SwissThoughtleaders/README.md

 The Sentiment is assigned in 2 ways:
 - by comparing positive and negative words of the SentiWS [1] dataset with the articles and assigning the sentiment of majority to the overall article.
-- by using the SentimentModel which includes the German model of BERT [2] and assigns the sentiments automatically to the articles.
+- by using the SentimentModel which includes the German model of BERT [2] that assigns the sentiments automatically to the articles.

 The Sentiment Index is calculated by:
 - comparing the two sentiments of an article an adding up the amount of articles for a specific value times the weight that was assigned in the beginning.